All Episodes

 So the Justice Department, the FBI are not hermetically sealed away from the executive branch.

-Uh Brian, I think that's the big challenge we've had now in everything we're doing, and it's not gonna stop.
+Brian, I think that's the big challenge we've had now and everything we're doing, and it's not going to stop.

 brian harrison

-No, well, and and I was in those fights with President Trump in the first term.
+No, and I was in those fights with President Trump in the first term.

 During the first term, I can tell you that there were a lot of DC swamp creatures that made their way into President Trump's first administration.